ivodolenc/rolli/README.md

 ### Config

-By default, Rolli automatically detects custom configuration via the `rolli` object inside `package.json` or loads it from a separate `rolli.config.js` file.
+By default, Rolli automatically detects custom configuration via the `rolli.config.js` file or the `rolli` object inside `package.json`.

 The `rolli.config.js` file is located at the project's root and can override or extend the bundler's behavior.